Things to Do in Barcelona

-Cinema on open air has become very popular in Barcelona during the recent years and there are many venues nowadays..
-The season for these cinemas is unfortunately quite short.
-They open only from late June to late July or early August.
-During this period, they run films various days a week.
-If it rains, these events are normally cancelled and you will get a refund if you have bought a ticket in advance.
+Open-air cinemas have become very popular in Barcelona in recent years, and there are plenty of venues on offer.
+Unfortunately, the season for open-air cinemas is quite short.
+They are open from late June to late July or early August.
+During this period, they run films several times each week.
+If it rains, the events are normally cancelled.
+You’ll get a refund, if you’ve bought a ticket in advance.

 Open-air cinema Montjuic

-The most unique venue is probably next to the Montjuic castle.
-The screen is massive and the sound is very clear since you sit in the moat of the castle.
+Probably the most unique open-air cinema is situated next to the Montjuic castle.
+The screen is massive, and since you’re sitting in the moat of the castle, the sound is very clear.
 You can either sit on the grass or rent a lounger for 3 euros.
-If you sit on the grass, I recommend to bring a towel or a blanket since the grass gets moist during the evening/night time.
-You can bring your own drinks and food to enjoy the cinema experience to the fullest!
+If you choose to sit on the grass, you should bring along a towel or a blanket since the grass gets moist during the evening/night.
+You may bring your own drinks and food to enjoy the cinema experience to the fullest!
 They also sell snacks, beer, wine and soft drinks at the cinema.
-Program for 2018 is waiting to be published.
-The films are shown in the original language, majority of them being Hollywood films, so you won’t be having to struggle with any dubbing.
+Most of the films are Hollywood films in the original language, so you don’t have to struggle with dubbing.

 - Website: salamontjuic.org

-- How to get: There are free shuttle buses running from Plaça Espanya to the cinema Montjuïc: from 8.15pm to 9.30pm.
+- How to get: There are free shuttle buses running from Plaça Espanya to the cinema Montjuïc, from 8.15pm to 9.30pm.
 The stop is close to the two tall towers.
-There will be staff of Sala Montjuic with vests to help spotting the right stop and normally there are queues at that bus stop.
+There will be staff of Sala Montjuic with vests to help spot the correct stop, and normally there are queues at that bus stop as well.

 Open-air cinema at the Barceloneta beach

-Another nice venue for an outdoor cinema is at the beach.
-At the very central Barceloneta (Sant Sebastia beach), from late June to early August, they show films on Thursdays and occasionally on Sundays.
-The films shown at the beach are less mainstream as the films at Montjuic and shown in their original language.
+A beach is another nice venue for an outdoor cinema.
+At the very central Barceloneta (Sant Sebastia beach), they show films on Thursdays and occasionally on Sundays, from late June to early August.
+Their film selection is less mainstream compared to Montjuic.
+The films are in their original language.

 - Website: cinemalliure.com

-- How to get: The closest metro stop is Barceloneta, L4 line.
-It’s a 15 minute walk from that stop.
-Buses V21 and 39 have stops right in front of Club Natació Atlètic-Barceloneta)
+- How to get: The closest metro stop is Barceloneta, along the line L4.
+It’s a 15-minute walk from that stop.
+Buses V21 and 39 have stops right in front of Club Natació Atlètic-Barceloneta

 Cinemas on original language version

-A great back-up plan for what to do on a rainy day is to go to a cinema.
-Most of the cinemas in Barcelona show dubbed films but there are few exceptions around the city that show films in their original language.
-What’s even better, is that on certain days, normally either on Tuesdays or Wednesdays, they do cheap days.
-The cinemas in Barcelona are pretty basic, especially the ones that show films in their original version.
+Cinemas are a great back-up plan for a rainy day.
+Most of the cinemas in Barcelona show dubbed films, but there are few exceptions around the city showing films in their original language.
+Even better, they offer cheaper tickets on cheap days, normally on Tuesdays or Wednesdays.
+The cinemas in Barcelona are pretty basic, especially the original language cinemas.
 The following cinemas show films in their original language version.

 Icaria Yelmo Plex

-The cinema is located downstairs of the shopping centre Centre de la Vila.
+The cinema is located downstairs of the shopping center, Centre de la Vila.
 The films run throughout the day.
-Comfortable chairs and medium-sized screens.
-All films on original language version.
+There are comfortable chairs and medium-sized screens.
+All films are in the original language.
 They sell popcorn, sweets and soft drinks.
-Right next to the the ticket sales, you find Consum supermarket if you want to save on your snacks.
+Right next to the ticket sales, there’s Consum supermarket if you want to save on your snacks.
 On cheap days, they have deals on popcorn and soft drink combos.

 - Website: yelmocines.es

-- How to get: Closest metro stop is Ciutadella i Vila Olimpica on line L4.
-It’s a 8-minute walk from the metro station.
+- How to get: The closest metro stop is Ciutadella i Vila Olimpica on the line L4.
+It’s an 8-minute walk from the metro station.

 Renoir Cines Floridablanca

-The cinema at the Floridablanca street is quite a small cinema but the screens are medium size.
-Their selections is slightly scarcer than Yelmo Cine Icaria’s.
-They have comfy seats and they sell to buy popcorn, sweets and soft drinks.
-They show mainstream films and all their films are shown in the original language version.
+The cinema at the Floridablanca street is quite small, but the screens are medium-sized.
+Their selection is slightly scarcer compared to Yelmo Cine Icaria.
+The seats are comfy, and they sell popcorn, sweets and soft drinks.
+They show mainstream films in the original language.

 - Website: cinesrenoir.com

-- How to get: Closest metro stops are Urgell on line L1 and Sant Antoni on line L2.
+- How to get: The closest metro stops are Urgell on the line L1 and Sant Antoni on the line L2.

-In the neighborhood of Gracia, you will find Cine Verdi that is split into two buildings.
-If you can’t find the right screen from the building you’re into that means that you are probably in the wrong building.
+Cine Verdi, near Gracia, is split into two buildings.
+If you can’t find the right screen, you’re probably in the wrong building.
 You can check that with the staff.
-The two buildings are close to each other but you have to go around the building to enter the next building.
-The screens are medium size and seats are comfy.
-They show mainstream films and all their films are showed in original language version.
+Although the two buildings are close to each other, you must go around the whole building to enter the other.
+The screens are medium-sized, and the seats are comfy.
+They show mainstream films in the original language.

 - Website: grupbalana.com

-- How to get: The closest metro stops are Fontana on line L3 and Joanic on line L4.
+- How to get: The closest metro stops are Fontana on the line L3 and Joanic on the line L4.
 It takes about 5 minutes to walk to the cinema from both stations.

-The newest cinema showing films in theirs original language version is located high on Balmes street.
-The cinema is a bit difficult to get to, but the cinema is modern, and the screens and the audio are the best of all the cinemas in Barcelona, that show films in original language.
-They show mainstream films, and have pretty good selection of films, equal to Icaria cinema.
-They sell soft drinks, sweets and popcorn at the cinema.
+The newest original language cinema, called Balmes Multicines, is located high on Balmes street.
+The cinema is a bit difficult to get to, but it’s modern, with the best quality screens and audio of all original language cinemas in Barcelona.
+They have a pretty good selection of mainstream films, equivalent to Icaria cinema.
+They sell soft drinks, sweets and popcorn.

 - Website: cines-verdi.com